Insights from owning a small business by Drew Harden.

 Blue Compass group photo.

-1. Good Leaders are Servants, Not Bosses
+1. Good Leaders Are Servants, Not Bosses

 Years ago, I had an interesting experience that made a huge impact on me.
 A few of my team members and I flew across the country to absorb information from thought leaders at a marketing conference.
 It was a great time with many memorable moments, but the most impactful experience came when we recognized a company showing off one of their products at a booth.